 Thanks to thorough logistics research and years of successful partnerships with its carriers, Printful offers the best rates among its competitors, which can significantly cut your shipping costs (and make more room for profit margins).

 On top of adding custom product designs, you can also elevate your merch with unique branding: custom packaging, labels, pack-ins, and packing slips.
-You can also try using custom tracking pages.
-This ensures a strong brand awareness during every step of your customer journey.

 Just to make sure your dropshipping journey is as smooth as possible, here’s a list of some of the top dropshipping FAQs.
-Check it out to find answers to your burning questions or ask away in the comments section!
+Check it out to find answers to your burning questions, or ask away in the comments section!

 Content Marketing Specialist